EHughes190/morse-translator/README.md

 # morse-translator

-A translate app which translates from english to morse code, and vice versa
+A translator app which translates from english to morse code, and vice versa.

+This project utilises Jest, which allowed me to implement unit testing.